-The following pages describe the supported cryptographic services, as well as encryption, content integrity, and signatures.
+The following describes the supported cryptographic services, as well as encryption, content integrity, and signatures.

 Cryptographic services overview